 While modernization discussions at software-heavy enterprises tend to revolve around application architectures and complex platforms, the same discussions at smaller organizations can be much simpler.
 However, that does not mean those efforts are any less important, nor any less effective.

-In this episode of the Cloud & Culture podcast, Kristen Morse and Valerie Ellery of A21 discuss their organization’s mission to end human trafficking, and how an engagement with VMware Pivotal Act helped them digitize A21’s school-based curriculum focused on trafficking prevention while maintaining privacy and security.
+In this episode of the Cloud & Culture podcast, Kristen Morse and Valerie Ellery of A21 discuss their organization’s mission to end human trafficking, and how an engagement with VMware Tanzu Act (formerly called Pivotal Act) helped them digitize A21’s school-based curriculum focused on trafficking prevention while maintaining privacy and security.
 The pair also discusses how A21 approaches technology given its one full-time IT staff member and a need to balance their investment in technology for prevention with serving the immediate needs of survivors.

 Below are some text highlights, but you’ll want to listen to the whole episode to hear more about A21’s digitization efforts and how they might apply to your nonprofit or small business.